Learn more about trading with eToro

 How is day trading different from other forms of trading?

-Day trading is very active which sets it apart from long-term investing that is more passive.
+Day trading is very active.
+This sets it apart from long-term investing, which is more passive.
 Day traders are actively buying and selling and monitoring markets most days, while other investors will often only buy or sell occasionally.

 How can you start day trading in Australia?

-Since you’ll be spending a lot of time actively trading, you want to make sure you have the right tools.
-Preferably two monitors, with enough real estate to have multiple windows with charts and your trading platform up at the same time is key.
+Have the right setupYou want to make sure that you have the right tools.
+Ideally, you’ll have two monitors, with enough real estate to have multiple windows with charts and your trading platform up at the same time.
 A comfortable chair is a good idea due to more screen time.

 There are many different day trading strategies to choose from, allowing you to find one to suit your trading style, personality and investment goals.